rhn-github/Project-5-Data-Scientist-Capstone/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post [here](https://richard-needham.medium.com/predicting-churn-rates-for-sparkify-45bed481f34) available .
+The main findings of the code can be found at the post [here](https://richard-needham.medium.com/predicting-churn-rates-for-sparkify-45bed481f34).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>